top of page

 About

-I have also written for publications such as The Wall Street Journal, The Times Literary Supplement, The Economist, Literary Review, and History Today - places where I love sharing ideas with a broad audience.
-My aim is always the same: to make history feel alive, accessible, and deeply human.
+I also write for publications such as The Wall Street Journal, The Economist, Literary ReviewHistory Today, and The Times Literary Supplement - places where I love sharing ideas with a broad audience.
+My aim is always the same: to make history vivid, accessible, and full of compelling stories.

-Before I stepped fully into narrative history, I wrote two academic books with Cambridge University Press and published research supported by the British Academy.
+Before I stepped fully into narrative history, I wrote two books with Cambridge University Press and published research supported by the British Academy.
 Those years taught me the value of careful scholarship - a habit that shapes the way I bring every story to life.

 These days, alongside my writing, I’m a Bye Fellow at Christ’s College, Cambridge, where I get to stay immersed in the lively world of ideas.